symphoniacloud/dynamodb-entity-store/documentation/GSIs.md

 * `queryAllWithGsiByPk` has filtered all the DynamoDB results to just those where `_et` === `chicken` ...
 * ... and it has called `CHICKEN_ENTITY.parse()` on all items

-The `options?` parameter of each `query..WithGsi..` operation is the same as the table equivalent **except** for the following two differences :
+The `options?` parameter of each `query..WithGsi..` operation is the same as the table equivalent **except** for the following two differences:

 1 - If you have multiple GSIs on your table then you **must** specify which GSI you are using on each GSI query using the "logical" GSI ID.
 For example, if we wanted to use `TWO_GSI_CHICKEN_ENTITY` from above our query needs to change as follows: